alokpriyadarshii/alokpriyadarshii/README.md

 ## 👤 About Me

-I’m **Alok Priyadarshi**, a final-year undergraduate **B.Tech Computer Engineering** student at **Thapar Institute of Engineering & Technology**.
+I’m <b>Alok Priyadarshi</b>, a final-year undergraduate <b>B.Tech Computer Engineering</b> student at <b>Thapar Institute of Engineering & Technology</b>.<br/>
-I’m currently contributing to **open-source GitHub projects** and building tools that can help people and create real impact in society.
+I’m currently contributing to <b>open-source GitHub projects</b> and building tools that can help people and create real impact in society.<br/>
-These days, I’m focused on learning and improving by aligning my skills with **industry requirements** and shipping practical projects.
+These days, I’m focused on learning and improving by aligning my skills with <b>industry requirements</b> and shipping practical projects.

 ---